fncbook/fnc/book/matrixanaly/svd.md

 ## SVD and the 2-norm

-The SVD is intimately connected to the 2-norm,} as the following theorem describes.
+The SVD is intimately connected to the 2-norm, as the following theorem describes.
 ```{index} norm; matrix
 ```

+(theorem-svdprops)=
 ::::{proof:theorem} SVD properties
 Let $\mathbf{A}\in\mathbb{C}^{m\times n}$ have an SVD $\mathbf{A}=\mathbf{U}\mathbf{S}\mathbf{V}^*$ in which {eq}`svdorder` holds.
 Then: